Mahon Tribunal: Loughlinstown

 Loughlinstown was, prior to 1990 a scenic area directly south of Dublin city on the Wexford road, site of the first dual carriageway in Ireland.
 In 1991, an intensive IR£800,000 public relations (PR) campaign to generate local support for the rezoning of hundreds of acres in Loughlinstown and nearby Cabinteely was spearheaded by public relations consultant and sports broadcaster Bill O'Herlihy and later by PR consultant and former political secretary Frank Dunlop.
 Some councillors firmly resisted the rezoning, supposedly concerned about the commercial and social welfare of nearby Dún Laoghaire but are alleged to have ensured that there was sufficient support from colleagues whose political bases were elsewhere.
 The rezoning was approved.

 Fianna Fáil politician Liam Lawlor was presented at a public meeting concerning nearby Cherrywood as his party's "planning expert".

 £10,000 reward

 There had long been speculation about the extent of corruption underlying these planning decisions, and there had been several Gardaí inquiries in the 1980s and 1990s but these failed to uncover evidence.

-Michael Smith, later to become chairman of environmental body An Taisce and barrister Colm Mac Eochaidh, later a Fine Gael candidate in Dublin South-East in the 2002 general election now a High Court Judge, in 1995 co-sponsored a £10,000 reward for information leading to convictions for planning corruption.
+In 1995 Michael Smith, later to become chairman of environmental body An Taisce, and Colm Mac Eochaidh, a barrister later to be a Fine Gael candidate in Dublin South-East in the 2002 general election and a judge of the High Court and the General Court, co-sponsored a £10,000 reward for information leading to convictions for planning corruption.

 James Gogarty, a retired employee of construction firm JSME, responded with information about payments to Ray Burke, a government minister and former chairman of Dublin County Council.